-The selection of a drug product shall not be more expensive than the brand or trade name originally written by the prescriber.
+The selection of a drug product must not be more expensive than the brand or trade name originally written by the prescriber.
 The pharmacist shall fill the prescription with the least expensive generic in the pharmacy, unless a specific brand or trade name is specified by the prescriber in the required manner or the net cost to the State of the brand-name drug has been determined to be less than the cost of the generic equivalent.
-The Division of Medical Assistance (DMA) may use a certification form and procedures for "medically necessary" brand-name drugs.
+NC Medicaid may use a certification form and procedures for "medically necessary" brand-name drugs.
 For audit purposes, the brand name and manufacturer must be documented on the prescription.